 It makes sense to us that as an organisation committed to working with young people to secure their future, we should also be concerned about our impact on the environment and actively be working to find ways to reduce it.
 Because of this, St Basils is committed to finding ways to reduce our environmental impact in a number of areas.

-We have recently achieved Green Achiever Award self-assessed status with a rating of four out of five stars, showing our commitment to sustainability, but also our desire for continuous improvement.
+Last year we achieved the Green Achiever Award self-assessed status with a rating of four out of five stars, and in a later assessment this has now been upped to five out of five stars showing our increased commitment to sustainability and continuous improvement.

 Our environmental action group meets regularly and feeds back to the senior leadership team to update them on the progress made within the organisation.
 Part of the work of the group was to review and update St Basils Environmental Policy, which is now titled the Environmental Sustainability Policy, and was approved by the Board in September 2019.